deep-bhatt/neustackapp/README.md

 * `/models` contains data object definition for Item, Cart and Order.<br><br>
 * `/services` contains helper functions for facilitating discounts.<br><br>
 * `/store` contains application in-memory global state, this is an alternative way of achieving Singleton behavior.
-It also contains getters and setters to managing the global state.<br><br>
+It also contains getters and setters for managing the global state.<br><br>
 * `/tests` contains unit-tests that thoroughly tests adding to cart, checkout and discount functionality, it also tests getters and setters methods for global state.<br><br>

 ## 🔩 Running unit tests